-EFT [Emotional Freedom Techniques] is also called ‘Tapping’ and can be utilised as a tool to help with addiction recovery.
-This technique brings together principles from traditional Chinese medicine, Cognitive Behavioural Therapy [CBT], and neuroscience to achieve maximum benefit.
+EFT [Emotional Freedom Techniques] is also called ‘Tapping Therapy’ and can be utilised as a tool to help with addiction recovery.
+This technique brings together principles from traditional Chinese medicine, Cognitive Behavioural Therapy [CBT], Acupuncture, and neuroscience to achieve maximum benefit.

 The combined benefit of using these various techniques may lead to restructuring thought patterns, forcing them to shift, relieving the effects of excess negative emotions and physical tension.
 This then offers a gateway that may help achieve balance and reduce the effects or hold of addiction on the body and brain.